Mineral oil hydrocarbons in food

 Timeline

-Discussions on MOAH maximum levels will continue in 2024, and the European Commission aims to adopt levels in the second half of 2024 or the first half of 2025.
-Member States may continue to apply the LOQs in food safety controls.
+Discussions on MOAH maximum levels will continue, and the European Commission aims to adopt levels in 2026 which will apply from 2027.
+Until maximum levels are set, Member States may continue to apply the agreed LOQs in food safety controls.

 What are the major implications for exporting countries?